-- Symptoms you may notice on your own. - It's usually the presence of pain and/or swelling that signals to a person that their tooth has a problem.
+- Symptoms you have noticed. - It's usually the presence of discomfort and/or swelling that signals to a person that their tooth has a problem.
 Your dentist will quiz you about what you have experienced.

-- Signs your dentist may notice. - Some teeth give little indication that there's a problem within their nerve space.
-These cases are often discovered, unexpectedly, during a routine dental examination.
+- Signs your dentist may uncover. - Some teeth give little indication that there's a problem within their nerve space.
+These cases are often discovered, unexpectedly, during routine dental examination.

 b) Gum tenderness or swelling in the area near the tooth.

-- The amount of swelling can range from very slight (just an area of tenderness) to quite pronounced.
-It may even extend into your face or neck.
+- If swelling is present, it can range from very slight (just an area of tenderness) to quite pronounced.
+In extreme cases, it may extend into your face or neck.

-- In cases where the swelling is relatively minor and localized, it typically occurs at a level that approximates the tip of the tooth's root.
+- When swelling is relatively minor and localized, it's typically positioned at a level that approximates the tip of the problem tooth's root.

-- A pimple-like drain for pus may form on your gums in this same general region.
+- Instead of major swelling, a pimple-like drain for pus may form on your gums in this same general region.
 (See this graphic's slideshow for more details.)